-With the end of 2021 near, you are probably looking forward to all of the exciting things a new year brings including a fresh start.
-Most people probably have managing personal finances at the top of their list of resolutions.
-But first, you’ll need to put some thought into what it is you want to achieve – do you want to save money?
+With the end of 2022 near, you are probably looking forward to all of the exciting things a new year brings including a fresh start.
+Most people probably have managing personal finances at the top of their resolutions list.
+First, you’ll need to put some thought into what it is you want to achieve – do you want to save money?
 Pay off debt?
 Build an emergency fund?
 When you narrow it down, you can then begin to formulate achievable, but ambitious financial goals and enhance them to SMART goals.
 Briefly defined, a SMART goal is one that is…

 Specific Measurable Achievable Realistic Time-Limited

 The SMART method is designed to help you approach your personal finances in a logical, orderly, and intelligent way.
 You can transform your personal finances by kicking old habits that are less than healthy and establishing new ones to set yourself up for success.
 With reasonable and actionable goal-setting, you can propel toward the financial future you desire!